cdddg/py-clean-arch/README.md

   Desc: Initial proposal by me
 - **v2**: master branch <br>
   merged to master on 2023. <br>
-  Desc: Introducing Domain package, the details can be seen on this PR [#1](https://github.com/cdddg/py-clean-arch/issues/1)
+  Desc: IImprovement from v1, the details can be seen on this PR [#1](https://github.com/cdddg/py-clean-arch/issues/1)

 [^1]: https://github.com/bxcodec/go-clean-arch#description
 [^2]: https://www.cosmicpython.com/book/chapter_06_uow.html
 [^3]: https://en.wikipedia.org/wiki/Dependency_injection
+[^4]:  The asyncio extension as of SQLAlchemy 1.4.3 can now be considered to be **beta level** software.
+API details are subject to change however at this point it is unlikely for there to be significant backwards-incompatible changes. https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html